Various factors to boost metabolism fall apart when you use them in isolation.

 Your metabolism is controlled by hormones and enzymes produced by your endocrine glands.
 Hormones are chemical messengers produced by glands.
 These glands include the thyroid gland, pituitary gland, pancreas, adrenal glands, ovaries, testes, and pineal gland.

 Enzymes are proteins that act as catalysts.
-Hormone levels affect metabolism.
-When hormone levels are high, metabolism slows down.
-When hormone levels are low, metabolism speeds up.
+Hormone levels affect metabolism, and when hormone levels are high, it slows down and speeds up when hormone levels are low.

 How to Increase Metabolism?